 While we firmly believe you shouldn’t hesitate to rock colorful geometric eyeliner any time you’re feeling saucy, the truth is, sometimes you just want your eyes to pop without looking overdone.
-And it turns out that some liner techniques are actually more flattering for your eye shape than others.
+And it turns out that some eyeliner techniques are actually more flattering for different eye shapes than others.
 Find yours below, and then make it your everyday MO.

 Since most of your eyelid is hidden, be sure to get the liner as tight to the lash line as possible, and don’t worry too much about being precise (a thick crayon liner is a great tool for you).
 Just make sure you skip the bottom as it can make your eyes appear smaller.